China grapples with new coronavirus cases ahead of Lunar New Year

 “This means that there were many latent infections that had not been discovered during the Wuhan epidemic,” Tao Lina, a Shanghai-based expert on vaccines and immunology, told state media.

-Authorities, on high alert ahead of the Lunar New Year holiday — also known as Spring Festival — issued new restrictions on movement and gatherings.
-Last year, the holiday period, which sees citizens make an estimated 3 billion trips across the country, was interrupted by the outbreak.
+Authorities, on high alert ahead of the Lunar New Year — a holiday also known as the Spring Festival — issued new restrictions on movement and gatherings.
+Last year, the holiday period, during which citizens make an estimated 3 billion trips across the country, was interrupted by the outbreak.

 This time, residents may still be restricted from celebrating.
 The northwestern city of Lanzhou called on families to visit relatives, a new year tradition, online rather than in person.
-Several cities restricted the size of gatherings to 10 people, while in Anhui province any company gathering of more than 50 guests must be registered with the government.
+Several cities restricted the size of gatherings to 10 people, while in Anhui province, any company gathering of more than 50 guests must be registered with the government.

 In the northeastern port city of Dalian, where authorities have been scrambling to control an outbreak, government and state company workers must apply for permission to attend any events with guests from other Chinese provinces or other countries.

-And in Shenyang, the capital of Liaoning province, elementary schools have been asked to hold their winter break earlier, while some colleges are extending their semesters and requiring students be tested for the coronavirus before being allowed to return home.
+And in Shenyang, the capital of Liaoning province, elementary schools have been asked to hold their winter break earlier, while some colleges are extending their semesters and requiring students to be tested for the coronavirus before being allowed to return home.

-Measures were strictest in Beijing, where officials tested more than 1.2 million people in the suburb of Shunyi since last week after two new coronavirus cases were detected on Friday.
+Measures were strictest in Beijing, where officials have tested more than 1.2 million people in the suburb of Shunyi since last week after two new coronavirus cases were detected on Friday.
 The area was placed under “wartime” controls over the weekend.

 Beijing residents have been encouraged to celebrate the holiday in the capital, while party officials have been ordered not to leave, unless given permission.
 Fairs, sports events and travel groups have been suspended.